joolstorrentecalo/gitlab-foss/doc/development/gitlab_shell/index.md

 To contribute to GitLab Shell:

-1. Check if GitLab API access, and Redis with the internal API, can be reached: `make check`
+1. Check if GitLab API access, and Redis via the internal API, can be reached: `make check`
 1. Compile the `gitlab-shell` binaries, placing them into `bin/`: `make compile`
 1. Run `make install` to build the `gitlab-shell` binaries and install. them onto the file system.
    The default location is `/usr/local`.
 To change it, set the `PREFIX` and `DESTDIR` environment variables.